-hello everyone.
+Hello everyone.
 Today's topic is “High school students should have a part-time job”.
-We define the motion as follows.
-Number one, we are going to talk about Japan.
-Number two, high school students should do a part-time job only once a week.
-Three, if necessary, the students can consult with high school staff teachers about the trouble they have in part-time job environment.
-We have two points.
-The first point is, high school students will improve academic abilities.
-The second point is, the high school students will become more responsible.
-I will explain the first point, which is high school students will improve academic abilities.
-We believe that the part-time job can connect what they learn in school and what they can experience in the society.
-As a result, the students can realize how significant and necessary it is to learn in school and can be motivated to learn more.
-But if they don’t have any jobs, they learn academic subjects without feeling any necessity to learn because they have no experience in the real social environment where they can use those pieces of knowledge.
-For example, in social studies class, they learn about the problems of foreign workers living in Japan, workers who die from working too hard “karoshi”, but they just memorize them for term examination or university examinations because they never feel it necessary to learn them.
-And they never take in those knowledges.
-Also in English classes, they just learn a lot of words and grammatical items to just memorize them, because they never feel it necessary to make use of those pieces of knowledges in the real environment for the life.
-Thus, we need to build a bridge between what they learn in school and the reality, and doing a part-time job is the best way.
-After taking the motion, the students will realize how important and useful it is to learn the academic knowledge because they can feel it necessary to learn those pieces of knowledge.
-Suppose high school students worked at the convenience store, they would see many immigrant workers.
-They can talk with them in English.
-Those real experience can give them the motivation to do more in school.
-This is very important because the part-time job is the only way for high school students to experience what is going on in society and why they need to learn those academic subjects.
-For those reasons, high school students should have a part-time job.
+We will outline our discussion as follows: First, we are going to talk about Japan.
+Second, we will talk about why high school students should have a part-time job only once a week.
+Third, we will talk about whether students can consult with high school staff or teachers about the challenges they face in their part-time job environment, if necessary.
+We have two main points: The first point is why high school students will improve academic abilities.
+The second point is why the high school students will become more responsible.
+I will explain the first point.
+We believe that a part-time job can allow a student to connect what they learn in school with what they can experience in society.
+As a result, the students can realize how significant and necessary it is to learn in school and therefore be motivated to learn more.
+But if they don’t have part-time jobs, they study academic subjects without feeling any necessity to learn because they have no deep experience in a real world social environment where they can apply that knowledge.
+For example, in social studies class, students learn about problems among foreign workers living in Japan.
+There, “karoshi” exists among workers, which is death from working too hard.
+Students merely memorize this term for exams but they don’t feel as though it is necessary to learn.
+And they don’t consider the true construct of this knowledge.
+Also, in English classes, students merely memorize many different words and grammatical items because they don’t feel it necessary to use this knowledge of language in a real life environment.
+Thus, we need to build a bridge between what students learn in school and reality, and having a part-time job is the best way to do this.
+After undertaking the responsibility of a part-time job, students will realize how important and useful it is to learn academic knowledge because they will feel it necessary to learn and apply that knowledge.
+Suppose high school students worked at a convenience store.
+They would see many immigrant workers and they would talk with many of them in English.
+Those real experiences can give them the motivation to utilize English classes more in school.
+This is very important because a part-time job is the only way for high school students to experience what is occurring in society and why they need to learn academic subjects.
+For these reasons, high school students should have a part-time job.
 Thank you.

 5 (458 words)